-There are a number of evaluation issues that SAG participants are interested in discussing, as referenced in, among other places, the settlement stipulations approved by the Commission.
+There are a number of evaluation issues that SAG participants are interested in discussing, as referenced in, among other places, the settlement stipulations approved by the Commission in fall 2017.
 A new EM&V Subcommittee will be established to address these issues, among others.
-Due to the number of other SAG meetings planned in 2018, the EM&V Subcommittee will not launch until 2019.
-The SAG Facilitator will develop an EM&V Subcommittee Plan in 2018 and meet with utilities and key stakeholders to discuss feedback before the Subcommittee launches next year.
-The EM&V Subcommittee will be open to all interested SAG participants, unless topics present a conflict of interest.
+The EM&V Subcommittee is anticipated to launch by mid-2019, after Policy Manual Version 2.0 negotiations are completed.